-2. Calendar Description

-2.1 Course Description:

-This course introduces students to an in-depth analysis of financial planning and management with emphasis on capital structure and dividend payout policies, cost of capital and capital budgeting, and working capital management.
-The course serves as a framework for understanding a broad range of corporate financial decisions.

-3 lecture hours, 0.5 course

-Antirequisite(s): MOS 4310A/B.

-Prerequisite(s): MOS 2310A/B OR MOS 3310A/B and enrolment in BMOS.

-2.2 Senate Regulations

-Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+We acknowledge that Western University is located on the traditional lands of the Anishinaabek, Haudenosaunee, Lūnaapéewak and Attawandaron peoples, on lands connected with the London Township and Sombra Treaties of 1796 and the Dish with One Spoon Covenant Wampum.
+With this, we respect the longstanding relationships that Indigenous Nations have to this land, as they are the original caretakers.
+We acknowledge historical and ongoing injustices that Indigenous Peoples (e.g. First Nations, Métis and Inuit) endure in Canada, and we accept responsibility as a public institution to contribute toward revealing and correcting miseducation as well as renewing respectful relationships with Indigenous communities through our teaching, research and community service. https://indigenous.uwo.ca/initiatives/docs/indigenous-land-acknowledgment.pdf 1.5 Senate Regulations Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."
 This regulation is in regard to the COURSES required.

 Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.

-3. Textbook

-S.A.
+2. Course Materials S.A.
 Ross, R.W.
 Westerfield, J.F.
 Jaffe, G.S.
 Roberts and H. Driss, 2019.
 Corporate Finance, Eighth Canadian Edition, McGraw-Hill Ryerson, ISBN: 9781259270116.

-4. Course Objectives and Format

-The DAN Department of Management and Organizational Studies as a whole draws upon an evidencebased management approach.
+3. Course Objectives and Format The DAN Department of Management and Organizational Studies as a whole draws upon an evidence-based management approach.
 Evidence-based management is the systematic process of gathering evidence from multiple sources, critically appraising the evidence, and using that evidence in making and evaluating management decisions to improve organizational performance.

-4.1 Course objectives

-This course covers advanced topics in capital budgeting, capital structure and corporate payout policies.

-4.2 Course format

-Synchronous lectures, practice problems, and group project.

-See course website for the timetable and the list of topics covered for the course.

-The course is delivered as synchronous online lectures; attendance is required and part of the components of the grade.
-The online lectures may be recorded, but the instructor reserves the right not to post the recorded lectures online.
-The lecture recordings will not be shared in any public domains.
-Technical requirements for the course include a stable internet connection, a functional computer or laptop with Zoom, a working microphone, and a webcam.

-5. Learning Outcomes

-Upon successful completion of this course, students will be able to

-- Explain financial markets and functions of corporate - Calculate and Interpret time value of money - Estimate bond prices and identify factors that affect bond prices - Estimate the value of a common stock and evaluate if the stock is under or over priced - Calculate different components of cost of capital and the overall cost of capital of a corporation - Calculate efficient portfolio using stock data - Understand and evaluate capital budgeting decision rules and explain how real options affect these decisions - Classify and distinguish various types of risk and their relation to portfolio choice - Describe and calculate a firm's capital structure and interpret how leverage and firm value are related using Miller-Modigliani propositions - Explain how a firm's dividend policy is set and how it affects firm value
+3.1 Course objectives This course covers advanced topics in corporate governance, capital budgeting, capital structure and valuation.
+3.2 Course format In person lectures, case studies and class discussions 4.
+Learning Outcomes Upon successful completion of this course, students will be able to - Explain financial markets and functions of corporate - Calculate and Interpret time value of money - Estimate bond prices and identify factors that affect bond prices - Estimate the value of a common stock and evaluate if the stock is under or over priced - Calculate different components of cost of capital and the overall cost of capital of a corporation - Calculate efficient portfolio using stock data - Understand and evaluate capital budgeting decision rules and explain how real options affect these decisions - Classify and distinguish various types of risk and their relation to portfolio choice - Describe and calculate a firm's capital structure and interpret how leverage and firm value are related using Miller-Modigliani propositions - Understand and apply various methods of valuation to real world situation 5.
+Evaluation Midterm Exam (in class, 2 hours) = 35% Group project: 20% Final Exam (during examination period scheduled by the Registrar, 3 hours) = 40% Attendance, Participation, and Professionalism: 5% Total = 100% Midterm exam is a closed book exam (no book or notes are allowed during the exam) and will contain both qualitative (state, explain, and/or describe) and quantitative (calculations) questions in format.
+Midterm exam will be scheduled for 2 hours, in class.
+Dictionaries are NOT allowed into the examinations.
+MAKEUP MIDTERM EXAM AND REWEIGHING:

-6. Evaluation

-Midterm Exam (during synchronous class time, 2 hours) = 35% Group project: 25% (including a 5% peer evaluation) Final Exam (during examination period scheduled by the Registrar, 2 hours) = 35% Attendance, Participation, and Professionalism: 5%

-Total = 100%

-MIDTERM TEST:

-The midterm test is a closed book exam (no book or notes are allowed during the exam) and will contain both qualitative (state, explain, and/or describe) and quantitative (calculations) questions.
-The exam will be scheduled for 2 hours and conducted during class time via Zoom.
-Exams will not be returned to students but may be reviewed with the instructor over zoom.

-MAKEUP MIDTERM TEST AND REWEIGHING: